Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Summary and conclusions and outlook

 In conclusion, we have theoretically investigated optically induced electron transport in metallic gaps ranging from sub-nanometer to several nanometers, with a particular focus on photon-assisted electron tunneling.
 Our work is relevant to STM junctions, optical nanoantennas, and other tunneling devices, as demonstrated by the comparison between our theoretical results and recent experimental observations.

-As a representative system we considered a junction formed by the dimer of parallel free-electron metal nanowires exposed to few-cycle and several-cycle laser pulses.
-The electron dynamics following optical excitation was described using many-body time-dependent density functional theory (TDDFT).
-Along with TDDFT we also applied model approaches based on direct numerical and semiclassical strong-field theory solution of the one-dimensional, one-electron time-dependent Schr\"{o}dinger equation.

-These model approaches, and in particular an analytical semiclassical theory, are found to be extremely useful in providing the guidelines for understanding of the main trends calculated with TDDFT.
-Beyond this, in many aspects, we obtained semi-quantitative agreement between model approaches and TDDFT.
+As a representative system we considered a junction formed by a dimer of parallel free-electron metal nanowires exposed to few-cycle and several-cycle laser pulses.
+The electron dynamics following optical excitation has been described using many-body time-dependent density functional theory (TDDFT).
+Along with TDDFT we also applied model approaches based on direct numerical and semiclassical strong-field theory solutions of the one-dimensional, one-electron time-dependent Schr\"{o}dinger equation.
+These model approaches, and in particular the analytical semiclassical theory, are found to be extremely useful in providing guidelines for understanding the main trends calculated with TDDFT.

-Conditions for photon-assisted electron tunneling are achieved by considering a sub-nm gap (here 0.8~nm), or considering a situation where an external dc bias is applied across broader (1~nm and 2~nm) gaps.
-The dc bias lowers the potential barrier between metals and enables optically assisted electron tunneling as exploited in recent experiments.
+The conditions for photon-assisted electron tunneling are achieved by considering a sub-nm gap (here 0.8~nm), or considering a situation where an external dc bias is applied across wider (1~nm and 2~nm) gaps.
+The dc bias lowers the potential barrier between metals and enables optically assisted electron tunneling, as exploited in recent experiments.

-In line with earlier findings, we confirm that the optical wave drives the electron transport even in a more direct manner than merely producing electron excitation.
+In line with earlier findings, we confirm that an optical wave drives electron transport even in a more direct manner than merely producing electron excitation.
 The very electron ejection from the metal is locked to the waveform of the optical field.
-The electrons are launched at the metal/vacuum interface during the half-cycles of the optical field with corresponding polarity.
+Electrons are launched at the metal/vacuum interface during the half-cycles of the optical field with the corresponding polarity.